Skip to content

 What is scleroderma?

-Scleroderma (say: “sclare-oh-DER-muh”) is a chronic (ongoing) disease that affects the skin and may also affect internal organs in some people.
-Scleroderma causes the body to produce too much collagen.
+Scleroderma causes your body to produce too much collagen.
 Collagen is a protein that makes up connective tissues, such as the skin.
-Too much collagen can make the skin stretch, harden and thicken, and can also cause damage to internal organs, such as the heart, lungs and kidneys.
+When you have too much collagen, your skin can stretch, thicken, and harden.
+It also can cause damage to internal organs, such as the heart, lungs, and kidneys.

 SYMPTOMS